 laura geiger

-Deep Puppetry™ works with material to reveal how aliveness and direction emerge through contact.
+Deep Puppetry™ works with material to reveal how relational life emerges through contact.

-This is where our sensing selves discover forms of agency, collaboration, and care that thought alone cannot produce.
+This is where our sensing selves discover forms of agency, care, and collaboration that thought alone cannot produce.

 what happens here